Billons007/CTF_Writeups/HTB_Cyber_Apocalypse_CTF_2025/writeup_part3_gateway.md

 >
 > **It is highly recommended to read the official writeup before reading this writeup.**

-> 2025/03/28 Update(After reading official writeup): WTF???
-Come on, challenge author, how many challengers would go through the complete source code of the Linux kernel x86 architecture and conduct an in-depth analysis, let alone such an unpopular technology??
->
-> The author assumes that all challengers know about the x86/x64 runtime transitions in the Linux kernel source code or the (extremely uncommon) Heavensgate feature under Linux (segment selector behavior that depends on architecture and platform specific values).
->
-> This is why it is extremely difficult to solve this challenge by the usual path, and it is almost never a standard solution.

 After solving the first four easy challenges and spending several hours overnight for the 'medium difficulty' but actually 'difficulty-fraudulent' `Singlestep` (whose solve count hovered around 200, similar to `Gateway`), it was already 05:22 (GMT+9) on the deadline day, less than 17 hours before the deadline at 22:00 (GMT+9).
 Next up was `Gateway`, the hardest challenge apart from `HeartProtector` (37 solves, less than 0.5% team solve rate), which was also my final goal for this CTF.
 As mentioned before, because I only remembered this competition on the last day, I had less than 25 hours left when I started, so this was the last reverse engineering challenge I focused on.

 > Notice: